How To Hire A Lawyer?

 After an injury or tragic death, the last thing a family wants to do is look for a lawyer.
 Hiring a lawyer quickly is important but can be difficult.
 Even when a person has ample time to conduct due diligence, finding the best lawyer can be difficult because of the number of lawyers who inundate our televisions, radio, and billboards with lawyer advertising.

 A lot of lawyers claim to get great results for their clients.
 A lot of injury attorneys claim to litigate and try cases.
 The reality is, very few injury lawyers try cases.
 In fact, most so-called “injury attorneys” do not even file lawsuits and will push their client to take quick settlements.

 You can verify whether your attorney litigates and tries cases by going to the Clerk of Court’s website and looking up the attorney.
-For example, the following link is to the Hamilton County Clerk’s website (lawsuit search: https://www.courtclerk.org/records-search/schedules-for-attorneys/) .
-You can check the clerk’s office in all 88 counties throughout Ohio.
+For example, You can check the Hamilton County Clerk’s website in all 88 counties throughout Ohio.
 Simply type in an attorney’s name and you can see a listing of the cases that the attorney has litigated in any given year.
 If your attorney doesn’t have any cases listed, you should look for a different lawyer.
 If the attorney has cases listed, ask him or her about the results of those cases.